 10 Things to keep in mind when becoming a digital nomad

-As a digital nomad there are many things to consider before taking the leap into remote work.
+When becoming a digital nomad, there are many things to consider before taking the leap into remote work.
 This list will cover the ins and outs of insurance, accommodations, flights, travel cards and working spaces.

 As a digital nomad there are many things to consider before taking the leap into remote work.
 This list will cover the ins and outs of insurance, accommodations, flights, travel cards and working spaces.
 I will also cover packing, marketing yourself, nomadic communities and mental health.

 Digital nomads are people who are location independent and use technology to perform their job.
 As remote workers, digital nomads spend a lot of their time traveling, they often times work in coffee shops, co working spaces or where they are residing.